mjaviem/suttas-spanish/README.md

 ### Key Features

 - **Literal Approach**: Prioritizes the original meaning of Pali words.
+Translations are direct from Pali, using dictionaries and English versions as support.
-- **Terminological Consistency**: The same Pali term is translated consistently throughout all suttas.
+- **Terminological Consistency**: The same Pali term is translated consistently throughout all suttas, even if the result sounds unusual in Spanish.
-- **Direct Source Consultation**: Final translations are based on the [Digital Pali Dictionary](https://dpdict.net/).
+- **Text-Focused**: This translation stays close to the sutta itself, without adding interpretations or commentary.
-- **Text-Focused**: Avoids frameworks from later commentaries, aiming to reflect the original sutta texts.
+-- **Direct Source Consultation**: Final translations are based on the [Digital Pali Dictionary](https://dpdict.net/).

 This process ensures precision and fidelity to the source material, even when it results in phrasing that reflects Pali syntax.